Internet Reporting Service

 If you are using this service on a shared computer in a public area (for example public kiosk or library), please do not leave the computer unattended while accessing this service, and please ensure to protect your Social Insurance Number (SIN) and access code when logging in.
 Before leaving the computer, it is also important that you fully log out of the application, clear your browser's cache and close down your browser.
 These precautions will ensure that no one else can access any personal information you may have entered.

 Privacy notice statement

 Under the provisions of the Privacy Act, individuals have the right to protection of, and access to, their personal information.
-Instructions for obtaining your personal information are outlined in the government publication entitled Info Source, a copy of which is located in all Human Resources and Social Development Canada (HRSDC) offices.
+Instructions for obtaining your personal information are outlined in the government publication entitled Info Source, a copy of which is located in all Employment and Social Development Canada (ESDC).

-Questions or comments regarding this policy or the administration of the Privacy Act in Human Resources and Social Development Canada (HRSDC) may be directed to the Coordinator (firstname.lastname@example.org), Access to Information and Privacy.
+Questions or comments regarding this policy or the administration of the Privacy Act in Employment and Social Development Canada (ESDC) may be directed to the Coordinator (email@example.com), Access to Information and Privacy.

 Please note that by providing and submitting your SIN and Access code, you will be deemed to have signed your on-line report.
 Keep your Access Code safe and store it separately from your SIN.